miladrahimi/twitter-bot/README.md

 # Twitter Bot

-This package is a basic Twitter bot that handles authentication, HTTP requests and responses, and other primitive requirements.
+This package is a basic Twitter bot that handles authentication, HTTP requests/responses, and other primitive requirements.
 It doesn't focus on any specific Twitter API.
 It provides a tool that makes calling Twitter APIs easier, instead.
 You can see a few samples below.

 ## Installation